Vocaloid 2

-Vocaloid 2 is a singing voice synthesizer and the successor to the Vocaloid voice synthesizer application by Yamaha.
+Vocaloid 2 (Note: Japanese: ＶＯＣＡＬＯＩＤ２. (while Yamaha uses the latin alphabet to write the official name, it unofficially uses "ボーカロイド" (Bōkaroido) in katakana within its documentation and press releases in Japanese).) is a singing vocal synthesizer and the successor to the Vocaloid voice synthesizer application by Yamaha.
 Unlike the first engine, Vocaloid 2 based its output on vocal samples, rather than voice analysis.
 The synthesis engine and the user interface were completely revamped, with Japanese Vocaloids possessing a Japanese interface, as opposed to the previous version, which used English for both versions.
 It is noteworthy for introducing the popular character Hatsune Miku.
 It was succeeded by Vocaloid 3.
+This version was not backward compatible with the original Vocaloid engine.
+Its first voice bank, Sweet Ann, was released in 2007.
+New features included note auditioning, transparent control track, toggling between playback and rendering, and expression control.